cirillojon/Andromeda/README.md

     ```bash
     gunicorn --workers 3 --bind localhost:8000 app:app
     ```

-    For backend development, it is highly recommended to use the `Remote - SSH` extension in VSCode.
-This allows you to edit files directly on the server.

     To make a new API endpoint accessible by the frontend, update the `next.config.mjs` file with the new endpoint, for example:
     ```javascript